Weather in the United Kingdom

 - Purchase the complete Expat Arrivals United Kingdom Guide (PDF)

-As an island on the edge of continental Europe, the United Kingdom is positioned at the convergence between the moist maritime and dry continental air currents, which results in atmospheric instability and extremely unpredictable weather.
-Many types of weather can be experienced in one day and rain is possible at any time of year.
+Hardly known for its desirable climate, the United Kingdom is plagued by atmospheric instability and unpredictable weather due to its location.
+Many types of weather can be experienced in one day and rain is possible at any time of year, with gloomy conditions often the norm.

 Generally speaking, southern regions are more temperate and mild than northern regions.
 England enjoys the warmest temperatures on average and is generally more sunny and less rainy than the rest of the UK.
 Scotland has the coldest weather and is also the wettest country for most parts of the year.